nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 }
 ```

-I'm not gonna go over `RetrieveCourses`, since `RetrieveSections` is pretty similar.
+I'm not gonna go over `RetrieveCourses`, since `RetrieveSubjectAreas` is pretty similar.
 Besides, the interesting stuff is in `FetchAndSaveSections`.
 In `FetchAndSaveSections`, we:

 1. Make a HTTP request to the endpoint with the section information we care about
 1. Parse the response